Aalish-Virani/FYP/README.md

-  # AI Urdu Call Analyzer
+  # AI Urdu Call Transcription App

-  This is a code bundle for AI Urdu Call Analyzer.
-The original project is available at https://www.figma.com/design/ZTpWqQPr49WKdDmafOAMiZ/AI-Urdu-Call-Analyzer.

   ## Running the code

   Run `npm i` to install the dependencies.